szl97/bella-api-doc-gen/README.md

 *   **Code-Aware-RAG:** This service is a prerequisite for the targeted description completion feature.
     *   **Project Link:** [Code-Aware-RAG](https://github.com/szl97/Code-Aware-RAG)
     *   **Instruction:** Ensure the Code-Aware-RAG service is running before starting Bella API Doc Gen Service, if you intend to use the description completion capabilities.
+    *   **Note:** If there is no code index in the Code Aware RAG service, a code index will be created first.
+If there is an index, no forced update will be performed.
+Users need to determine when to update the index themselves.
+The update method is to call the `/v1/code rag/repository/setup` interface of the Code Aware RAG service and specify `force_deindex` as `true`.
+For details, please refer to the project link.

 ## API Endpoints